-The Food Security Project aims to provide current Fresno State students with food and other basic needs, in an effort to empower them to succeed academically.
-This program offers resources like the Student Cupboard, which is a free food and hygiene pantry for currently enrolled students.
-Students can also obtain assistance completing the CalFresh application which allows eligible individuals to receive money loaded onto a card to purchase groceries at the grocery store each month.
-Students can apply at bit.ly/csufresnocalfresh.
-Other initiatives include workshops, cooking classes, nutrition education, as well as referrals to on and off-campus resources.
+The Food Security Project aims to provide current Fresno State students with food and other basic needs in an effort to empower our students to succeed academically.
+This project offers resources like the Student Cupboard, which is a free food and hygiene pantry for Fresno State students.
+Students can obtain assistance completing the CalFresh application at the Student Cupboard as well as receive access to additional on- and off-campus resources.
+Other initiatives include educational workshops, complimentary meal certificates, and the Catered Cupboard, part of the Mobile@FresnoState app through which students may be notified that food is available at the conclusion of catered events on campus.

-For more information, please contact us at 559.278.6621 or visit www.fresnostate.edu/foodsecurity.
+For more information, please contact us at 559.278.6621.